 (i) You will be given a ticket that indicates your finishing number that will match you to the times on the print out tape.
 Take this to the finish table so your name can be recorded.
 It can then be swapped for your finishing mug.

 BBQ: Entrants will be given a BBQ ticket when they sign in.
-Any friends or family who are not competing will need to purchase their food (about $13) unless they are volunteering to help out in a significant manner.
+Any friends or family who are not competing will need to purchase their food ($15) unless they are volunteering to help in a significant manner.
 You should have pre ordered extra BBQ tickets on entry.
 Any vegetarians (must indicate on entry) will be given a special coloured ticket on collecting their Race Number.
 Without it you cannot get a vegetarian meal.